craig-sd/JackboxGames/docs/prepare.md

 1. On your Mac or Windows machine go to <a href="http://steampowered.com" target="_blank">steampowered.com</a> in your browser.
 2. Click Install Steam.
-3. Headset or headphones to connect to your Mac or Windows machine during the game.
-Wireless is ideal.

     ![install steam](https://www.imore.com/sites/imore.com/files/styles/xlarge/public/field/image/2017/02/install-steam-mac-screens-01.jpeg?itok=SemxWYi8)